- The Mac

 iPhoto was probably the most widely used program on the Mac ... until Apple replaced it with Photos in OS 10.10.
 Both iPhoto and Photos builds an image library for you, which you can arrange to your liking.

-Advanced Picture and Photo Editing
+Advanced Graphics and Photo Editing

 Many people are entirely satisfied to use iPhoto, or its successor, Photos.
 But if you are tempted try different image edting software to see what it can do, there are some great programs to try and explore.

 More recently, the publisher Macphun has released Luminar, a full-featured photo editor that costs less than Adobe's products.
-Macphun also publishes Aurora, which combines multiple exposures of high-contrast scenes to make High Dynamic Range images—AKS HDR—that show detail in both highlights and shadows.
+Macphun also publishes Aurora, which combines multiple exposures of high-contrast scenes to make High Dynamic Range images—AKA HDR—that show detail in both highlights and shadows.

 What if you can't comfortably afford these programs?
 The Open-Source GNU Image Processor, commonly known as GIMP, is a full-featured image and photo editor that is free to download and use.